zainashraf1562/financial-tracker/README.md

-# Project Title
+# Financial Tracker

-## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+The Financial Tracker Application helps users efficiently record, manage, and review their financial transactions.
+Its main goal is to simplify personal finance management by providing an organized and user-friendly way to track income and expenses through deposits, payments, and detailed reports.

+### CORE FEATURES

+- Add a deposit
+- Make a payment
+- View your ledger with filters
+    - View your deposits
+    - View your payments
+- View your reports (Filter Reports)
+    - Month to date
+    - Previous Month
+    - Year to date
+    - Previous Year
+    - Specific vendor
+    - Custom Search

+This application eliminates the need for manual record-keeping by offering a digital solution for managing finances.
+Users can easily input transactions, categorize them, and analyze spending trends to make better financial decisions.

-## User Stories
+### User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to view all my transactions in a ledger, so I can easily review my financial activity in chronological order.
+- As a user, I want to add new deposits, so I can accurately track all income transactions.
+- As a user, I want to record new payments, so I can keep an organized record of all expenses.
+- As a user, I want to view reports based on specific dates, so I can analyze my transactions over different time periods.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to perform custom searches, so I can quickly find and filter specific transactions.

-## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+- As a user, I want to see my transactions displayed in an organized list from newest to oldest, so it’s easier to read and review recent activity first.

 ### Prerequisites